Patio umbrellas sold at Costco recalled after reports of fires

 The Consumer Product Safety Commission reports the recall involves SunVilla 10′ Solar LED Market Umbrellas.
 The umbrellas were sold at Costco warehouses nationwide and online from December 2020 through May 2022.

-In three of the reports, the panels caught fire while charging using the AC adapter indoors.
+In three reports, the panels caught fire while charging using the AC adapter indoors.
 In two other cases, the panel puck overheated and caught fire while attached to the umbrella.

 If you have one of the recalled umbrellas, officials say you should stop using it and remove the solar panel puck.
-The puck should be stored out of the sun and away from combustible material.
-The CPSC says you should not charge it with the AC adapter.
+The puck should be stored from the sun and away from combustible material.
+In addition, the CPSC says you should not charge it with the AC adapter.

 Anyone with the recalled umbrella can return it to any Costco for a full refund.
 They can also contact Costco for instructions on how to get a refund if they can’t do so in person.